 Firstly, in payment of the costs and expenses incurred by the applicant in obtaining and registering the order for sale, and the costs and expenses incurred in connection with the sale of the land.

-Secondly, where the order for sale has been made in favour of the Commissioner for Public Health, in payment of the amount payable under and in complete satisfaction of the charge for the enforcement whereof the order for sale was made pari passu with any land tax unpaid and payable at the time of the sale of the land.
+Secondly, where the order for sale has been made in favour of the CEO, in payment of the amount payable under and in complete satisfaction of the charge for the enforcement whereof the order for sale was made pari passu with any land tax unpaid and payable at the time of the sale of the land.

 Thirdly, in payment of all rates and taxes other than land tax and rates due to the local authority in whose favour the order for sale was made, when the order for sale has been made in favour of a local authority, unpaid and payable in respect of the land at the time of sale thereof.